joakime/helloworld-maven-plugins/README.md

   * maven-install-plugin:2.4:install

 Where did this list come from?
-Well, its part of the Maven [https://github.com/apache/maven/blob/maven-3.1.1/maven-core/src/main/resources/META-INF/plexus/default-bindings.xml#L184-L230](default bindings for 'maven-plugin')
+Well, its part of the Maven [default bindings for `maven-plugin`](https://github.com/apache/maven/blob/maven-3.1.1/maven-core/src/main/resources/META-INF/plexus/default-bindings.xml#L184-L230)

 This project uses the old-school javadoc notations for defining the mojo. (while it appears to be javadoc / doclet related, it does not use the doclet approach to get that information out)

-The end result of this build is a jar file, with the appropriate xml descriptors for the plugin ('META-INF/maven/plugin.xml') built-out from the javadoc notations.
+The end result of this build is a jar file, with the appropriate xml descriptors for the plugin (`META-INF/maven/plugin.xml`) built-out from the javadoc notations.

 To build: